hroncok/python-minimization/document.md

 Alternatively, we might change the way the source and bytecode caches are prioritized on import time, with upstream coordination, to allow having the non-optimized `.pyc` file in just one location without losing the benefits of having the source files.
 Such as having an (optionally compressed) source file in a `__pysource__` directory and loading it when showing tracebacks.

+We could also explore this solution with only some modules (e.g. big data modules, described in *Solution 3: Compress large data-like modules*: `encodings`, `pydoc_data`).
+For such limited scope, we could simply only ship the one `.pyc` file (one optimization level without sources).

 ### Solution 8: Compress .pyc files

-We might propose an upstream change (pioneered in Fedora) to add an option to compress the `.pyc` files.
+We might propose an upstream change (pioneered in Fedora) to add an option to [compress the `.pyc` files](https://bugs.python.org/issue22789).
 We would add a "compressed" flag to the `.pyc` header, and we would change `importlib` to unzip the payload before unmarshalling (deserializing) the bytecode.

 This would potentially save **10.2 MiB / 27.2%**, but it might have negative impact on performance.
 The number is based on actually zipping each individual `.pyc` file, not on only compressing the content.